Feature

 Why have I heard the term ‘engine freeze’?

-A manufacturer may apply to the FIA during the course of the so-called ‘homologation’ period to carry out modifications to power unit elements “for the sole purposes of reliability, safety, cost saving” and a range of “minimal incidental changes” such as component positioning.
+A manufacturer may apply to the FIA during the course of the so-called ‘homologation’ period – when the governing body ensures they are up to approved standard – to carry out modifications to power unit elements “for the sole purposes of reliability, safety, cost saving” and a range of “minimal incidental changes” such as component positioning.

 Applications must be made in writing to the FIA Technical Department with supporting information including clear evidence of any failures.
 This will be circulated to all power unit manufacturers for comment and, if the FIA is satisfied that these changes are acceptable, they will inform the power unit manufacturer concerned that they may be carried out.

-It is a similar story for gearboxes, which are also homologated, though there is some extra flexibility for 2023, with modifications now permitted “in the case of materials, processes or proprietary parts becoming unavailable”, in addition to resolving “reliability problems” or for “cost saving, at the start of each season”.
+It is a similar story for gearboxes, which are also homologated, though some extra flexibility was granted in 2023 with modifications now permitted “in the case of materials, processes or proprietary parts becoming unavailable”, in addition to resolving “reliability problems” or for “cost saving, at the start of each season”.

 YOU MIGHT ALSO LIKE